christophhart/hise_documentation/introduction/hise-interface/code-editor/Readme.md

 Next to the Connection drop-down you can find the **Callback drop-down menu**.
 It lets you select the callbacks that are part of the current script.
 The `onInit` callback is the main callback that gets executed everytime you hit Compile [F5].
 Learn more about the other callbacks types in: [Scripting Callbacks](/hise-modules/midi-processors/list/scriptprocessor#callbacks).

 Behind the scenes these callbacks are part of the same `.js` file.
-You can take a look at the file(s) in your project folder at `Scripts > ScriptPocessors > save >`.
+You can take a look at the file(s) in your project folder at `Scripts > ScriptPocessors > {your xml save name} >`.
 They will appear after you saved your project for the first time.

 ### REPL